ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PRG_PAM_BAT_001	|No pre registration id found to update status	|If no pre registration id found to update status PRG_PAM_BAT_004|	Demographic table not accessible|	If data is not found found  for preRegistrationId PRG_PAM_BAT_005|	Reg appointment table not accessible	|If Reg appointment table not accessible
+PRG_PAM_BAT_004|	Demographic table not accessible|	If data is not found found  for preRegistrationId PRG_PAM_BAT_005|	Reg appointment table not accessible	|If Reg appointment table not accessible
 ### PUT /consumedStatus